sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 For movies with missing budget information, we manually researched online and entered the budget.

 ## 4 Feature Creation
-Some interesting features that we believed would be valuable for the model were hypthesises and created in the feature engineering stage.
+Some interesting features that we believed would be valuable for the model were created in the feature engineering stage.
 Some example of features we hypothesised would influence revenues :

 * Historical Performances of Crew and Cast in terms of Revenue, IMDB Ratings
 * Network Interaction Effect between Crew and Cast
 * Prior Academy Award Nominations of the Cast and Crew
 * Historical Collection of Production Company making the movie
 * Time features around movie release
-* Competition during Movie Release
+* Competition during movie release

 ### 4.1 Social Network of Movies
 Apart from these we decided to create some social network based features to analyse the network effect of the people and production houses involved with a movie.